 The Company accrues for contingent liabilities to the extent that the liability is probable and estimable.
-There are no accruals for contingent liabilities in these consolidated financial statements.
+There are no accruals for contingent liabilities in the Company's consolidated financial statements.

 The Company may be subject to various legal proceedings from time to time as part of its business.
-As of March 31, 2021, the Company was not a party to any legal proceedings or threatened legal proceedings, the adverse outcome of which, individually or in the aggregate, would have a material adverse effect on its business, financial condition or results of operations.
+As of June 30, 2021, the Company was not a party to any legal proceedings or threatened legal proceedings, the adverse outcome of which, individually or in the aggregate, would have a material adverse effect on its business, financial condition or results of operations.